Ritvik-S-Rao/Pneumonia-Detection-CNN/README.md

 The custom CNN significantly outperformed the VGG19 baseline in both accuracy and computational efficiency when restricted to roughly 25 minutes of total training time.

-By epoch 5, the custom model achieved superior validation accuracy while drastically reducing the epoch training time by 90%.
-Most importantly for medical diagnostics, the custom model achieved a **0.94 Recall for Pneumonia**, effectively minimizing dangerous false negatives compared to the heavier baseline model.

-## Performance & Benchmarking

-The custom CNN significantly outperformed the VGG19 baseline in both accuracy and computational efficiency.

 By epoch 5, the custom model achieved superior validation accuracy while reducing the epoch training time by over 85% (~186 seconds vs. 1327 seconds for VGG19).
 Most importantly for medical diagnostics, the custom model achieved a **0.94 Recall for Pneumonia**, effectively minimizing dangerous false negatives compared to the heavier baseline model.

 ### Training Metrics & Efficiency